 - This error indicates that a scheme defined in the SCHEME_FILES variable of the supplied configuration file belongs to more than one set.
-Currently, a scheme can only belong to one physics set. - 5.
-ERROR: Group group1 contains schemes that belong to multiple physics sets: set1,set2
+Currently, a scheme can only belong to one physics set.

 Exception: Call to check_unique_pset_per_group failed.

 - This error indicates that one of the groups defined in the supplied SDF(s) contains schemes that belong to more than one physics set.
 Make sure that the group is defined correctly in the SDF(s) and that the schemes within the group belong to the same physics set (only one set per scheme is allowed at this time). - 6.
 INFO: Parsing metadata tables for variables provided by host model...